---

 The muscle movements that cause wrinkling then stop or are significantly reduced after using Botox.
 Muscles that don't move over a prolonged period decrease in size, which also helps lines and wrinkles to flatten and become less visible.

-• As we age, our skin begins to show signs of ageing such as wrinkles and lines.
+- Botox to help treat lines and wrinkles As we age, our skin begins to show signs of ageing such as wrinkles and lines.
 Botox is a popular treatment that can help reduce the appearance of these signs by temporarily paralyzing the muscles in your face.

 Botox is an injectable form of botulinum toxin type A which blocks nerve signals from reaching certain facial muscles.
 This prevents them from contracting which helps relax the muscle and smooth out any existing wrinkles or lines on your face.